 The practicum experience is provided by EMERGE Family Therapy & Training Clinic (EMERGE).
-Converse University partners with EMERGE, but the clinic is not owned or operated by the University, which is why there are additional fees associated with the practicum experience.
-In addition to providing the practicum experience for graduate students, EMERGE also provides the internship experience for licensed interns who, as part of a Fellowship at the clinic, often serve as mentors to incoming practicum students.
-The fellowship is only available at the Spartanburg clinic.
+Converse University partners with EMERGE, but the clinic is not owned or operated by the University, so additional fees are associated with the practicum experience.
+In addition to providing the practicum experience for graduate students, EMERGE also provides the internship experience for interns who, as part of a Fellowship at the clinic, often serve as mentors to incoming practicum students.

 EMERGE has two clinics.
-The main clinic is located at 138 Dillon Drive in Spartanburg, and the branch clinic is located at the University Center of Greenville.
+The main clinic is at 138 Dillon Drive in Spartanburg, and the branch clinic is at the University Center of Greenville.
 Heather Witt is the Executive Director of EMERGE.
 Externship sites are listed in the Practicum Application.

-Students will be expected to use a clinic specific email account assigned to them at the start of the practicum.
-This email can be linked to students' Converse email for ease of communication.
+Students will be expected to use a clinic-specific email account assigned to them at the start of the practicum.
+This email can be linked to students' Converse email for accessible communication.